Kurumi78/AutoRefinedInstaller/README.md

 ### Notes:

-  The script isnt very robust. if you feed it an invalid directory it will just error out.
-A wineprefix will be auto-generated if one des not exist at the current location.
+A wineprefix will be generated in your hoime directory in a folder called RefinedPrefix.
+Do not delete this folder.

 This script is compatible with the steam deck, however you much run it through Lutris's terminal.